karuppiah7890/tigris-docs/docs/create-tigris-app/create-tigris-app.md

 npx create-tigris-app@latest
 ```

-You will be asked for the name of your project, and the clientID and
+You will be asked for the name of your project, the clientID and
-clientSecret to connect with Tigris.
+clientSecret to connect with Tigris, which you can get by Signing up and creating a project from the Tigris [console.preview.tigrisdata.cloud](https://console.preview.tigrisdata.cloud/).

 ```text
 ✔ What is your project named? … myapp